-Online doctor reviews are becoming a more popular resource for helping you choose a doctor.
+Online doctor reviews and ratings are becoming a more popular resource for helping you choose a doctor.
 Just like you can find out how good a plumber is, or find reviews of a restaurant you may choose, or even gain some insight on the little boutique on the corner....
 There are places online where you can share your opinion about the care you received from your doctor, or use others' opinions to help you choose the right doctor for you.

 But how trustworthy can an online doctor review be?
 A review written in haste, or in anger, for example, won't be helpful to the patient who trusts it, and could even be harmful.